 If you also want the back end that powers the whole dealio (it needs PHP & MySQL), inquire within.
 I am leaning towards asking for a nominal sum of some sort, just to weed out people who will waste my time.
 I may be willing to not ask for said nominal sum if I like your project.
 Some knowledge of basic HTML and CSS layout techniques is a must.
 Check out what the admin layer looks like in action.

 Harmonica piece on page 3 was composed and performed by Michael Rubin.
 It was produced by Dan Boillot.
-The ambiance is comprised of sounds from The Free Sound Project, specifically this one with a touch of this and this.
+The ambiance is composed of sounds from The Free Sound Project, specifically this one with a touch of this and this.

-The crystal ball on page 1 is comprised of veggies and fruits from Inside Insides.
-The bird on page 3 was drawn and animated by Lety R-Z.
+The crystal ball on page 1 is composed of veggies and fruits from Inside Insides.

 Made in Photoshop CS3 & CS5.
 Images optimized further with ImageAlpha and ImageOptim.
 Range Serif is the typeface.
 Hosted in a LAMP.
 Though Dreamhost allegedly gives me unlimited bandwidth, I dunno if this is practically true.
 Let’s find out!